RocketSoftware/BankDemo/demos/onprem/psql/README.md

 # Micro Focus Bankdemo Application with PostgreSQL
-This demonstration configures the Bankdemo deployment to store banking data in a PostgreSQL database accessed from COBOL programs using `EXEC SQL` statements.
+This demonstration configures the Bankdemo application to store banking data in a PostgreSQL database accessed from COBOL programs using `EXEC SQL` statements.
 The COBOL modules used to access the database can be found in the `sources/cobol/data/sql` directory of this project.